 The 1967-1969 Chevrolet Camaro

 The Chevrolet Camaro is one of the most talked about cars of the past century.
 Its robust and aggressive design provided stiff competition to the then archrival Ford Mustang.
 Just like Ford, Chevrolet also came up with several trim levels and powertrains.
-In fact, the first concept model of the Camaro had more than 75 possibilities and this just goes to show the passion the builders of this brand had.
+In fact, the first concept model of the Camaro had more than 75 possibilities and this goes to show the passion of the Chevrolet builders.

 In 1969, Chevrolet debuted the more masculine Camaro with it sheet metals.
 This would later form the concept for the 2010 comeback models.

 Despite its beauty the Corvair Corsa is one of the most controversial Chevrolet models With a rear engine and its sporty looks, it was supposed to be a hit.
 However, this car elicited a lot of debate not just because it was labeled “the poor man’s Porsche”, but due to the safety concerns raised over its swing-axle suspension.
 Even alterations in later models to include a full suspension could not save the Corvair, and it was quickly replaced by the Chevrolet Camaro in 1969.

 The 1970-1972 Chevrolet Chevelle